MicrosoftDocs/azure-dev-docs/articles/terraform/getting-started-windows.md

 Based on your scenario, choose one of the following paths:

-- **You want to log in as a user**: Running `Connect-AzAccount` without any parameters displays a URL and a code.
+### Log in as a user

+Running `Connect-AzAccount` without any parameters displays a URL and a code.
 Browse to the URL, enter the code, and follow the instructions to log into Azure using your Microsoft account.
 Once you're logged in, return to the portal.

     ```powershell
     Connect-AzAccount